Other: guang huo xiang

 Plant Family: Lamiaceae

 Most people know patchouli as the ever popular incense scent from the Sixties, when it seemed to be every flower child's favorite perfume.
-The scent has a reputation as an aphrodisiac, and is said to attract the opposite sex.
 It's slightly musty, pungent smell is unmistakable and pervasive, and it was often used as a fixative for other scents, or to mask more objectionable scents.

 The furry-leafed shrub grows to about four feet in its native Malaysia, but can be grown as a houseplant throughout the world if you avoid the cold.

 For topical applications and use as incense or potpourri.